AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/semantic_segmentation.en.md

 </tbody>
 </table>

-<b>The accuracy metrics of the above models are measured on the [Cityscapes](https://www.cityscapes-dataset.com/) dataset.
+<p><b>The accuracy metrics of the above models are measured on the <a href="https://www.cityscapes-dataset.com/">Cityscapes</a> dataset.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b></p>
 <table>
 <thead>
 <tr>